 Why doesn’t all blood look the same in stool?

 Generally, the closer the bleeding site is to the anus, the brighter red the blood will appear.
-Bleeding from the anus, rectum, and sigmoid colon (found on the left hand side of the abdomen) tends to be bright red, whereas bleeding from the transverse colon and ascending colon on the right hand side of the abdomen, located several feet away from the anus, tends to be darker red or maroon in color.
+Bleeding from the anus, rectum, and sigmoid colon (found on the left-hand side of the abdomen) tends to be bright red, whereas bleeding from the transverse colon and ascending colon on the right-hand side of the abdomen, located several feet away from the anus, tends to be darker red or maroon in color.

 Melena occurs when blood is present in the colon for a long enough period of time that bacteria naturally present in the gut are able to break it down into chemicals that are black.
 Melena usually signifies bleeding from the upper gastrointestinal tract (for example, bleeding from ulcers in the stomach or small intestines).

 Blood from the sigmoid colon and rectum usually does not stay in the colon long enough for bacteria to turn it black.
-As such, bleeding from these sites will tend to be brighter red.
-Rarely, massive bleeding from the right side of the colon, small intestine, or upper GI tract can cause a rapid loss of blood resulting in bright red rectal bleeding also, usually associated with other symptoms such as acute lightheadedness, dizziness and weakness.
+As such, bleeding from these sites will tend to be a brighter red.
+Rarely, massive bleeding from the right side of the colon, small intestine, or upper GI tract can cause a rapid loss of blood resulting in bright red rectal bleeding also, usually associated with other symptoms such as acute lightheadedness, dizziness, and weakness.

 Sometimes, bleeding from the gastrointestinal tract can be too slow to cause either bright red rectal bleeding or melena.
 In these cases bleeding is occult and the blood is only identified through laboratory testing.
 Occult bleeding is often associated with iron deficiency anemia.